Music Conservatory

 Grades and Academic Requirements

-The grades of A, A-, B+, B, and B- are the only grades that satisfy requirements for the master's degree or diploma in a student's major course sequence.
-Students who receive less than a B- in any component of the applied major study (lessons, jury, or recital) must repeat the entire course.
+Grades of A, A-, B+, B, and B- are the only grades that satisfy requirements for the master’s degree or diploma in a student’s major course sequence.
+Students who receive less than a B- in any component of applied major study (lessons, jury, or recital) must repeat the entire course.

-Up to two grades of C+ or C in courses outside the major, with a maximum of six credit hours, are acceptable for program requirements.
-Students must maintain a minimum grade point average of 3.0 (B) in all courses applied toward the degree or diploma.
-A student who fails to maintain a 3.0 average in any one semester will be placed on probation.
+Up to two grades of C+ or C in courses outside the major, for a maximum of six credit hours, may be applied toward program requirements.
+Students must maintain a minimum cumulative grade point average (GPA) of 3.0 (B) across all courses applied toward the degree or diploma.
+A student who fails to maintain a 3.0 GPA in any semester will be placed on academic probation.

-Up to nine credit hours of graduate coursework may be accepted in transfer, with the prior approval of the Associate Dean of the College, provided such credit was earned at an accredited college or university and was not applied to another master's degree.
-All graduate credits offered by the candidate for the master's degree or diploma must have been earned within six calendar years.
+Up to nine credit hours of graduate coursework may be accepted in transfer with prior approval of the Associate Dean of the College, provided the credit was earned at an accredited college or university and was not applied toward another master’s degree.
+All graduate credits applied toward the master’s degree or diploma must have been earned within six calendar years.

-Each candidate plans their course of study with an adviser.
+Each candidate plans a course of study in consultation with their assigned Academic Advisor.

 Academic policies